paneco/drinks-calculator/README.md

 3. Choose your liquor preferences using the Wine, Beer, Spirits and Champagne sliders
 4. Select any advanced options preferences you might have
 5. Click Calculate
+6. Voila, an estimate of the number and type of alcoholic beverages is shown!

 ## Developers
 See our contributing guide [here](https://github.com/paneco/drinks-calculator/blob/master/docs/contributing.md)